mister-ben/videojs-mobile-ui/README.md

 ### Options

 - *fullscreen.enterOnRotate* `boolean` Whether to go fullscreen when rotating to landscape
+- *fullscreen.exitOnRotate* `boolean` Whether to leave fullscreen when rotating to portrait (if not locked)
 - *fullscreen.lockOnRotate* `boolean` Whether to lock to fullscreen when rotating to landscape
 - *fullscreen.iOS* `boolean` Whether to use fake fullscreen on iOS (needed for controls to work)
 - *touchControls.seekSeconds* `int` Seconds to seek when double-tapping